Estimated reading time: 6 minutes

 Photo by Josh Sorenson

-To speed up the process a bit and help you avoid some of the common mistakes people do when travelling, we have put together this list of tips and tricks:
+To speed up the process a bit and help you avoid some of the common mistakes people make when travelling, we have put together this list of tips and tricks:

 Travelling alone is the best way to learn the art of travel hacking, as you will be forced to think outside the box and have no one next to you to rely on for making decisions.

-Travelling solo can teach you how to fend for yourself, handle unfamiliar situations, talk to people, and discover what you’re capable of.
+Travelling solo can teach you how to fend for yourself, handle unfamiliar situations, talk to people, and discover your capabilities.